Rehga/CalendarApp/README.md

-# CalendarApp
+# MakeTime
-Simple calendar app that allows for tracking of activies
+Simple calendar app that allows users to input and track their activities without needing physical day planners or calendars.